Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Conclusion

 \section{Conclusion}

-In this work, we studied hierarchical representations of deep networks by investigating intermediate features.
-In the context of training DLNs for solving multi-class classification problems, we explored the evolution of features across layers by analyzing within-class feature compression and between-class feature discrimination.
-We showed that under mild assumptions regarding the input data and trained weights, each layer of a DLN progressively compresses within-class features at a geometric rate and discriminates between-class features at a linear rate w.r.t. the layer index.
-Moreover, we discussed the implications of our results for deep learning practices related to interpretation, architecture design, and transfer learning.
-Our extensive experimental results on synthetic and real data sets not only support our theoretical findings but also illuminate our results regarding deep nonlinear networks.
+In this work, we studied hierarchical representations of deep networks by analyzing their intermediate features.
+In the context of training DLNs for solving multi-class classification problems, we examined how features evolve across layers through within-class feature compression and between-class feature discrimination.
+We showed that under mild assumptions on the input data and trained weights, each layer of a DLN progressively compresses within-class features at a geometric rate and discriminates between-class features at a linear rate w.r.t. the layer index.
+Moreover, we discussed the implications of our results for deep learning practices, including interpretation, architecture design, and transfer learning.
+Our extensive experimental results on synthetic and real data sets not only support our theoretical findings but also highlight their relevance to deep nonlinear networks.

-Our work has opened many interesting directions to be further explored.
+Our work opens several interesting directions for future work.
 First, our extensive experiments have demonstrated analogous patterns of progressive compression and discrimination phenomena in deep nonlinear networks.
 Extending our analysis to deep nonlinear networks emerges as a natural and promising direction for future research.
 Second, \cite{yu2023white,geshkovski2023emergence} demonstrated that the outputs of self-attention layers in transformers exhibit a similar progressive compression phenomenon.
 It would be interesting to study this phenomenon in transformers based on our proposed framework.